SuperSlicer-org/SuperSlicer-Docs/docs/about.md

 ## New Feature Requests

-If you would like to request a feature be added to SuperSlicer, then please surf to the [Request-and Sponsor a Feature](https://www.superslicer.org/sponsorship/request-and-sponsor-a-feature/) page of our website.
+If you would like to request a feature be added to SuperSlicer, then please surf to the [Request and Sponsor a Feature](https://www.superslicer.org/sponsorship/request-and-sponsor-a-feature/) page of our website.
 At the bottom of this page you will find a form you can fill out to submit your New Feature Request.

 ## License and Attribution